janis-commerce/client-settings/README.md

 #### **setCacheTime(timeInSeconds)**

-- `timeInSeconds` <Number> The seconds that the settings will keep in cache
+- `timeInSeconds` <Number> The seconds that the settings will keep in cache.
+By default One Hour Cache

 Chainable.
 Returns the `this` object.